qiyitang71/compiler-bug-impact/README.md

 Make sure you have at least 20 GB disk space to run the following example.

 ### start the virtual machine

+For Windows, Linux, Macintosh and Solaris, download Oracle VirtualBox from www.virtualbox.org and import the VM.

+For Ubuntu Linux terminal users, you can

 1. Install the Oracle VirtualBox

-For Windows, Linux, Macintosh and Solaris, downloaded from www.virtualbox.org.
-For Ubuntu Linux, you can alternatively install it by:
 ```
 sudo apt install virtualbox
 ```